2jfw/Starling-Particle-Editor/README.md

 the Starling Particle Extension: https://github.com/PrimaryFeather/Starling-Extension-Particle-System

+## 2021 Version (Starling 2.6)

 - Initial Relase of Starling-Particle-Editor with Captive Runtime (Windows x86 EXE file);

 - Added project related files (IntelliJ);

-- Make sure to use latest MASTER Branch of Starling Framework to compile;

-- You need Starling Extension "Starling-Extension-Particle-System";
+### New Features

-- Added mousewheel handler to "Slider" component for finetuning values.
-Use the following keys to adjust step size:
+- Added mouse wheel functionality to "Slider" component for finetuning values.
-Default: +/- 1
+Hold down the following keys to adjust the step size while using the mouse wheel:

-CRTL Key: +/- .1
+* CRTL Key: +/- .1
-SHIFT Key: +/- 10
+* SHIFT Key: +/- 10

+* Default: +/- 1

 ![Preview](Screenshot.png?raw=true "Preview")

+### Compile

+- Make sure to use **latest** MASTER Branch of the Starling Framework to compile;

+- You also need the Starling Extension "Starling-Extension-Particle-System";

+### Suggestions

+- Please feel free to make suggestions for additional features

+### Credits

+- Thanks to **devon-o**, author of the initial version of this awesome and wunderful tool